 For heat conduction welding, the power density is less than 104 to 105 W/cm2, resulting in a shallow melt depth and slow welding speed.

 For laser deep fusion welding, the power density is greater than 105 to 107 W/cm2, causing the metal surface to form a “hole” and leading to deep fusion welding.
 This method is characterized by its fast welding speed and large depth-to-width ratio.

 The principle of heat conduction type laser welding involves the laser radiation heating the surface to be processed, and the surface heat diffuses internally through heat conduction.

 The laser parameters, such as the width, energy, peak power, and repetition frequency of the laser pulse, are controlled to form a specific melt pool and cause the workpiece to melt.

 Laser deep fusion welding is mainly used in laser welding machines for gear welding and metallurgical sheet welding.
 The principles of laser deep fusion welding will be highlighted below.

 The principle of laser deep fusion welding

-Laser deep fusion welding generally uses a continuous laser beam to join materials.
-The metallurgical-physical process is very similar to electron beam welding, i.e., the energy conversion mechanism is accomplished through a “key-hole” structure.
+Laser Deep Fusion Welding generally involves the use of a continuous laser beam to join materials.
+The metallurgical-physical process is quite similar to Electron Beam Welding, which means that the energy conversion mechanism is accomplished through a “key-hole” structure.

-The four walls of the small hole surround the molten metal and the liquid metal is surrounded by the solid material (whereas in most conventional welding processes and laser conduction welding, the energy is first deposited on the surface of the workpiece and then transported to the interior by transfer).
+The four walls of the small hole surround the molten metal, while the liquid metal is surrounded by solid material (in contrast to most conventional welding processes and laser conduction welding, where energy is first deposited on the surface of the workpiece and then transferred to the interior through conduction).

-All of this happens so quickly that the welding speed can easily reach several meters per minute.
+All of this takes place so quickly that the welding speed can easily reach several meters per minute.